pythonarcade/arcade/doc/programming_guide/how_to_get_help.rst

 Code Hosting
 ~~~~~~~~~~~~

-Code hosting services will automatically format your code for you.
+Code hosting services provide a formatted web view of your code which
+you can share with a link.

-To share single files or code snippets without a signup, you can use
+To share code snippets or single files without a signup, you can use
 `the code pasting service <https://paste.pythondiscord.com/>`_
 provided by the `Python Discord <https://www.pythondiscord.com/>`_.
 If you're ok with signing up for something, there are also
 `GitHub Gists <https://docs.github.com/en/get-started/writing-on-github/editing-and-sharing-content-with-gists/creating-gists>`_.
-Afterwards, you can paste a link in discord or another chat application.
+Afterwards, you can paste a link in Discord or another chat application.

-For advanced users, a more complicated yet more effective way to share
-code is to use a git hosting service.
-This is an advanced topic that
+A more advanced way to share code is to use a git hosting service.
+It
-will take effort to learn, but it has many benefits.
+takes effort to learn how to use git, but it has many benefits.
 Some of them
 include:

-* Easy backup
+* Easy backup & undo
 * Easier collaboration with others
 * Allow people to view your entire project's source to help you better

 Popular Git hosting options include:

 * `GitHub <https://github.com>`_
 * `GitLab <https://gitlab.com>`_

-These services will usually automatically provide formatting as part of
-their web interfaces.

 .. _help-basic-environment-info:

 Arcade Version & Basic Environment Info
 ---------------------------------------

-This section assumes that you've installed arcade by following the
+This section assumes you have
-:ref:`installation-instructions`.
+:ref:`installed arcade <installation-instructions>` and activated your
+virtual environment.

 To get basic information about your current arcade version and
 environment, run this from within your development environment: